-This warranty contains the entire warranty and shall be in lieu of any and all other warranties, whether expressed or implied (including all implied This waranties of merchantability of fitness for a particular purpose and of all other obligations or liabilities on the part of Digital Security Controls.
+This warranty contains the entire warranty and shall be in lieu of any and all other warranties, whether expressed or implied (including all implied warranties of merchantability or fitness for a particular purpose) and of all other obligations or liabilities on the part of Digital Security Controls.
 Digital Security Controls neither assumes responsibility for, nor authorizes any other person purporting to act on its behalf to modify or to change this warranty, nor to assume for it any other warranty or liability concerning this product.
-This disclaimer of warranties and limited warranty are governed by the laws of the province of Ontario, Canada.
+This disclaimer of warranties and limited warranty are governed by the laws of the province of Ontario,